CH-Huggins/Every-Class/README.md

         Users table was modified, now we are implementing uuid as our user's ID Index was fixed.

+Friday, October 14th 2022:
+        Schema.sql was modified -> All the majors are available now

 # base-code (Read for install instructions)
 The foundation needed for a website to avoid repetition.